-This study uses data from a variety of credible sources, including the World Bank, the Pakistan Bureau of Statistics, and surveys like the Household Income Consumption Survey.
+This study utilizes data from various credible sources, including the World Bank, the Pakistan Bureau of Statistics, and surveys such as the Household Income and Consumption Survey.
 Energy-related data is gathered from a variety of sources, including the Ministry of Energy's yearly reports and the Pakistan Energy Information Portal (PEIP), an online resource created by the Pakistani government.
 PEIP provides detailed information about energy reserves, production, consumption, and renewable energy sources.
-Additional data from prestigious international organizations such as the International Energy Agency (IEA) and the United Nations Environment Program (UNEP) enhances the analysis, providing a more comprehensive view of global energy trends.
-In addition, insights from academic research papers and industry publications are used to provide a more in-depth understanding of various aspects of Pakistan's energy sector.
-This comprehensive approach ensures a complete assessment of Pakistan's energy dynamics, which aids in comprehending the country's energy issues and potential.
-Our study is based on the time series data from the year 1980 to 2020.
-Table 1 indicates key parameters such as mean, median, and standard deviation for the variables under consideration.
+Additional data from prestigious international organizations, such as the International Energy Agency (IEA) and the United Nations Environment Programme (UNEP), enhances the analysis, providing a more comprehensive view of global energy trends.
+Additionally, insights from academic research papers and industry publications are utilized to provide a more in-depth understanding of various aspects of Pakistan's energy sector.
+This comprehensive approach ensures a thorough assessment of Pakistan's energy dynamics, facilitating a deeper understanding of the country's energy challenges and opportunities.
+Our study is based on time series data from 1980 to 2020.
+Table 1 presents key parameters, including the mean, median, and standard deviation, for the variables under consideration.